bassgelo/c8_microblogging/README.md

       <version>8.6.5</version>
     </dependency>
     ````
-* This library is maintained by Camunda, and it is part of the main github repository https://github.com/camunda/camunda/tree/main/clients/java
+* This library is maintained by Camunda, and it is part of the main gitHub repository https://github.com/camunda/camunda/tree/main/clients/java
 * All the code examples using this library can be found in the module `zeebe-worker_java-client`

 ## Library for Testing